lennart-maack/GANs-Pytorch/README.md

 ### Train StyleGAN2 DiffAugment

+Needed Training Options
 ```
---data: Where to save your
+--data: Repository containing the dataset with the structure explained in [Dataset](##dataset)
 --outdir: Where to save your results (including sample imgs, logs etc.)
---DiffAugment: Set the augmentations for training the StyleGAN2, options: "color","translation","cutout"
+--DiffAugment: Set the augmentations for training the StyleGAN2 with DiffAugment, options: "color","translation","cutout"
 --cond: conditional GAN, True or False
 --metrics: Metrics to log during training (fid50k_full is best option)
 --batch: batch size to train with